nextflow-io/nextflow/docs/process.rst

   One example in which you'd need to manage the naming of output files is when you use the ``publishDir`` directive to have output files also in a specific path of your choice.
-If two tasks have the same filename for their output and you want them to be in the same path specified by ``publishDir``, the last task to finish will overwrite the output of the first task.
-You can dynamically change that adding the ``saveAs`` option to your ``publishDir`` directive.
+If two tasks have the same filename for their output and you want them to be in the same path specified by ``publishDir``, the last task to finish will overwrite the output of the task that finished before.
+  You can dynamically change that by adding the ``saveAs`` option to your ``publishDir`` directive.

   To sum up, the use of output files with static names over dynamic ones is preferable whenever possible, because it will result in simpler and more portable code.